-Spill/Leak Procedures: Not applicable to metal in solid state.
-For spills involving finely divided particles, personnel should be protected against contact with eyes and skin.
+Spill/Leak Procedures: Not applicable to steel in solid state; however, for spills involving finely divided particles, clean-up personnel should be protected against contact with eyes and skin.
 If material is in a dry state, avoid inhalation of dust.
 Fine, dry material should be removed by vacuuming or wet sweeping methods to prevent spreading of dust.
 Avoid using compressed air.
 Do not release into sewers or waterways.
 Collect material in appropriate, labeled containers for recovery or disposal in accordance with Federal, state, and local regulations.